gbv/beaconspec/beacon.md

 A BEACON link dump can be serialized in a condense [BEACON text format](#beacon-text-format) and in [BEACON XML format](#beacon-xml-format).
+The link dump can further be serialized in RDF, if the relation type of its links is an URI.

 ## Notational Conventions